2015 Esperance bushfires: Environmental damage

 The Cape Arid complex of fires destroyed significant areas—reportedly up to 90%—of the remaining Western Ground Parrot habitat within Cape Arid National Park.
 Much of the habitat had already been burned by a bushfire in Cape Arid National Park during October of the same year.
 Prior to the fires, there were believed to be only 140 individual parrots living in the wild, and the number was estimated to have been reduced to only 30–40 as a result of the damage caused by the fires.
 The widespread destruction of dense vegetation the ground-dwelling birds rely on for nesting prompted discussion that the critically endangered parrot could "... become the first bird in at least 200 years to become extinct in Western Australia".
 Two parrots—a male and a female—were rescued from the Cape Arid fire ground and taken to Perth Zoo for inclusion in a captive breeding program, however both birds died in captivity.

 Aid and relief

 On 21 November, the Minister for Justice, Michael Keenan, and the Premier of Western Australia, Colin Barnett, jointly announced that disaster assistance pursuant to the Commonwealth-State Natural Disaster Relief and Recovery Arrangements (NDRRA) had been activated for those affected by fire in the Shire of Esperance.
 Victims were eligible for personal hardship and distress assistance, personal and financial counselling, interest rate subsidies for small businesses and primary producers, and freight subsidies for primary producers.

-The lord mayor of the City of Perth established a "Lord Mayor's Distress Relief Fund" to accept donations that would be distributed to the victims of the fires; donations to the fund included A$250,000 from CBH Group, A$100,000 from the WA state government, A$25,000 from Bankwest, A$25,000 from Aurizon, and A$10,000 from the City of Bunbury.
+The lord mayor of the City of Perth established a "Lord Mayor's Distress Relief Fund" to accept donations that would be distributed to the victims of the fires; donations to the fund included $250,000 from CBH Group, $100,000 from the WA state government, $25,000 from Bankwest, $25,000 from Aurizon, and $10,000 from the City of Bunbury.
 Over A$1 million was raised by the appeal.